GavinDowdell/tennispredictorrf/README.md

 # UTR tennis predictor
 ## Code for the UTR tennis predictor web application

 To run
 1. clone the repo or download the files
-2. use conda, venv, virtualenv etc to setup an environment with the requirements.txt file
+2. use python -m venv to setup an environment and install libraries the requirements.txt file
 3. activate the new environment
 4. chdir to the root directory of app.py
 5. run python app.py